saltukalakus/idiomatic-rust-snippets/src/patterns/behavioral/iterator.md

 The iterator pattern is a design pattern that provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
 In Rust, the iterator pattern is implemented using the `Iterator` trait.

-Here is an example of how to implement and use the pattern by defining a simple iterator that iterates over a range of numbers:

 ```rust
 {{#include iterator/src/main.rs}}
 ```